Menu Close

 • D) Ultrasound

-• What is glomus tumour?
-Glomus tumour is a benign but highly vascular tumour arising from paraganglionic tissue in the temporal bone.
+1. What is a glomus tumour?
+A glomus tumour is a benign but highly vascular tumour arising from paraganglionic tissue in the temporal bone.

-• What are common symptoms of glomus tumour?
+2. What are the common symptoms of a glomus tumour?
 The earliest symptoms include pulsatile tinnitus and conductive hearing loss.
 Advanced cases show cranial nerve palsies.

-• How is glomus tumour diagnosed?
+3. How is a glomus tumour diagnosed?
 Diagnosis is based on clinical examination, CT, MRI (salt and pepper appearance), and angiography for vascular mapping.

-• What is Brown’s sign?
-Brown’s sign is blanching of the vascular mass on pneumatic otoscopy, characteristic of glomus tumours.
+4. What is Brown’s sign?
+Brown’s sign is the blanching of the vascular mass on pneumatic otoscopy, characteristic of glomus tumours.

-• What is the treatment of glomus tumour?
+5. What is the treatment of a glomus tumour?
 Surgical removal is the mainstay.
-Radiation and embolization may be used in select cases.
+Radiation and embolisation may be used in select cases.

-• Can glomus tumour secrete hormones?
-Yes, functional glomus tumours may secrete catecholamines causing hypertension, palpitations, and sweating.
+7. Can a glomus tumour secrete hormones?
+Yes, functional glomus tumours may secrete catecholamines, causing hypertension, palpitations, and sweating.

 ———— End of the chapter ————